ianb/blog/content/pages/projects.md

 <dt><a href="https://github.com/mozilla/email-tabs"><strong>Email Tabs</strong></a></dt>
 <dd>Another <a href="https://addons.mozilla.org/en-US/firefox/addon/email-tabs/">Test Pilot experiment</a>.
 This was strongly influenced by <a href="https://blog.mozilla.org/ux/2015/02/save-share-revisit/">Mozilla's user research</a>.
 The results of our research was clear: everyone loves to save and share things by email.
 And yet it took me a few years to sit down and quickly hack out a tool that makes emailing articles work well.
 Working with email, and poking around in other company's email products, is a bit like science: you have to see what works, nothing works by default or because you want it to work a certain way.<br><br>
 I'm excited by Email Tabs, in no small part because of the simplicity and power of prepopulating compositions.
 Composing (but not sending) an email is transparent, manipulable, and open-ended.
 I hope I have the chance to use this lesson elsewhere.
-The browser is a great location for this, because the browser can integrate with systems in the same way a user integrates with systems, which isn't just handy but also is a kind of working in the open: you can see and understand what the automation does, because it does what you might have done.</dd>
+The browser is a great location for this, because the browser can integrate with systems in the same way a user integrates with systems, which isn't just handy but also is a kind of working in the open: you can see and understand what the automation does, because it does what you might have done.
+I wrote some thoughts in <a href="https://www.ianbicking.org/blog/2018/11/thoughts-on-email-tabs.html">Thoughts on the Firefox Email Tabs experiment</a></dd>

 <dt><a href="https://github.com/ianb/personal-history-archive/"><strong>Personal History Archive</strong></a></dt>
 <dd>I've been poking around at this project for a long time, never really finishing it or deciding exactly what to do with it.
 The underlying goal is to support local, personal experimentation with the data that can come out of a browser.
 Most collection like this emphasizes data collected from many aggregate sources, either from select sources or with anonymization, and with only a rough outline of user behavior.
 A user agent (like a browser) sees everything!
 It doesn't just see that you visited a site, it sees exactly what that site displayed.
 It doesn't just see that you have an email, every email you read is displayed by the browser.<br><br>